-As part of our continued Health and Wellbeing offer to staff, we are looking to recruit a substantive OH Consultant.
-This is a full-time 10 PA appointment (or part-time) for a Consultant Occupational Physician who will work alongside our existing Consultant Occupational Physicians to provide clinical support, expertise and take the lead in key areas of our multi-disciplinary service to provide high standards of care.
+We are looking as part of extending our Health and Wellbeing offer to staff to expand our substantive Consultant establishment from 1 to 3 Consultants.

+This is a full-time 10 PA appointment (or part-time) for 2 Consultant Occupational Physicians who will work alongside our existing Consultant Occupational Physician, to provide clinical support, expertise and take the lead in key areas of our multi-disciplinary service to provide high standards of care.
 The post will support the service's portfolio of work and continue to raise the profile of the Occupational Health Service throughout the Trust and partner organisations